LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 Programs:
     Reference program:
         Reference LDAR method
-    Test program:
+    Test program 1:
         New LDAR method 1
     Test program 2:
         New LDAR method 1
         New LDAR method 2
 ```

 Here, there is a situation where `New LDAR method 1` is used in both `Test program` and `Test program 2`.
 The definition for `New LDAR method 1` can and should be specified only once and reused as it is common among two test programs.
+However, the two programs may differ in _how_ they implement the same method (e.g., different basins).

 To specify this, we can refer to the program by name in the program definitions with the addition of the `method_labels` parameter to our program.
 Note, we leave the `methods` key empty as the specified `new_LDAR_method_1` will be injected in at runtime.